 for exemption.
 In all other cases you must use significantly different

 branding files/graphics and a significantly different name for the

-code may be used for unendorsed binaries at all times.
+code may be used for unendorsed binaries.
 Thusly branded

-binaries with the New Moon logo and product name are not subject to the
+binaries with the unofficial logo and product name are not subject to

 endorsement and exception rules as set out in previous points of this